ksheedlo/blog/resume/index.md

 ## Open Source

-I'm a member of the [AngularJS](http://angularjs.org) team at Google.
+I work closely with the [AngularJS](http://angularjs.org) team at Google.
 I've also contributed code to several other projects.
 Check out my [github](https://github.com/ksheedlo) for more details.

 ## Skills